Last updated: May 29, 2026

 WVU School of Dentistry

-What it helps with: Exams, treatment planning, general dental care, and referrals inside WVU Dental when more advanced care is needed.
+What it helps with: Exams, cleanings, fillings, extractions, dentures, partials, and referrals inside WVU Dental.

-Who may qualify: Patients accepted by the clinic after screening.
-It is not limited to seniors.
+Who may qualify: Patients accepted after screening.
+It is not only for seniors.

-Reality check: WVU can be lower cost than many private offices, but it is not always free.
-Treatment through students can take longer than private dental care.
+Reality check: WVU can cost less than many private offices, but it is not always free.
+Treatment through students can take longer because faculty must check the work.

-Reality check: It does not replace a full private dental plan.
-Ask what it can treat now and what it cannot do.
+Reality check: This is not a full private dental plan.
+Ask what it can treat now, what it cannot treat, and whether you need a follow-up referral.

 WV Health Right mobile dental clinic

-The mobile dental clinic serves Boone, Clay, Jackson, Logan, McDowell, and Roane counties.
-Appointments are required.
-The clinic lists cleanings, fillings, and extractions, with a focus on infection and pain.
-Call 304-414-5929.
+The mobile dental clinic serves low-income adults in Boone, Clay, Jackson, Logan, McDowell, and Roane counties.
+It lists cleanings, fillings, and extractions.

-What it helps with: Reduced-cost care at eligible Valley Health services, including dental sites where available.
+What it helps with: Reduced charges for eligible services, including dental services where the location offers them.

-Who may qualify: Patients who meet the income and household-size rules.
+Who may qualify: Patients who meet the program’s income, household, proof, and service rules.

-Reality check: A sliding fee is not always free care.
-Payment may still be due at the time of service.
+Reality check: A sliding fee is not the same as no-cost care.
+Payment may still be due at the visit.

 Help with dentures and partials

-Denture help is harder to get than a cleaning or extraction.
-Many programs want your mouth healed and ready before they pay for dentures.
-That may mean you need extractions or gum healing first.
+Denture help can be harder to find than exams or extractions.
+Many programs want your mouth healed first.

 West Virginia Denture Project

-What it helps with: Full or partial dentures.
+What it helps with: Full dentures and partial dentures.

 Where to apply: Call 304-558-5388 or 1-800-642-8522.

-Reality check: The program does not pay for the dental work needed before dentures.
-You must be denture-ready and healed for at least six weeks.
+Reality check: The program is not an entitlement.
+Funding is limited.
+You must be denture-ready, with needed dental treatment completed and your mouth healed for at least six weeks.

 Dental Lifeline Network

-Our DDS application guide can help you prepare your application, but always use the West Virginia application and contact rules from Dental Lifeline.
+Where to apply: The West Virginia program contact is Diane Wells at 304-919-1579.
+Our DDS application guide can help you prepare, but use the West Virginia application rules.

 Original Medicare

-Original Medicare usually does not cover routine dental care.
-Medicare dental rules say Medicare does not cover routine cleanings, fillings, most tooth extractions, dentures, or implants in most cases.
+Medicare dental rules say Original Medicare does not cover routine cleanings, fillings, most extractions, dentures, or implants in most cases.
 Medicare may cover some dental services that are directly tied to covered medical treatment.

-Reality check: Do not assume Medicare will pay just because the dental problem affects your health.
-Ask the doctor and dentist to explain why the service is medically linked, and ask how it will be billed.
+Reality check: Do not assume Medicare will pay because the dental problem affects your health.
+Ask for the exact billing reason in writing.

 Some Medicare Advantage plans include dental benefits.
-The plan may have a network, yearly maximum, prior approval rules, waiting periods, or service limits.
-Call the plan before treatment and ask the dental office to confirm in writing.
+The plan may have a network, yearly limit, prior approval rule, waiting period, or service limit.
+Call the plan before treatment.
+Our Advantage dental guide explains common plan limits.

 Veterans